eswarchandravidyasagar/dev-guide/README.md

 Welcome to our Developer Guide.
 This guide serves as a reference for contributors to open-source projects created and maintained by Wellington-Dufferin-Guelph Public Health (WDGPH).
 With this guide we seek to support coding and project management practices that create reliable, and high-quality tools that can be developed collaboratively.
 This guide is not meant to be a strict set of rules, but rather a collection of best practices that we've found to work well for us in our day-to-day coding and project management.

 ### Contributions <!-- omit from toc -->
-This guide is a living document.
-The field of software development is always evolving, with new tools and practices continually emerging.
 This guide can only be kept current, useful, and forward-looking with your contributions.
 If you come across a tool, technique, or practice that you believe should be considered for our projects, we encourage you to open an issue or pull request to this document to suggest its addition.

 ### Guide Contents <!-- omit from toc -->
 - [Git Version Control](#git-version-control)